ToruNiina/toml11/README.md

 You can see the error messages about invalid files and serialization results of valid files at [CircleCI](https://circleci.com/gh/ToruNiina/toml11).

+Now a beta version of [the next major update](https://github.com/ToruNiina/toml11/tree/v3) is released.
+Try it!

 ## Example

 ```cpp